femtosense/femtodriverpub/README.md

 ```

 If you just want to run `sd_from_femtocrux.py`, and not `run_from_pt.py` (which requires femtocrux),
-you may remove or comment out the femtocrux requirement in `femtodriverpub/PY_REQUIREMENTS.txt`
+you may remove or comment out the femtocrux requirement in `femtodriverpub/PY_REQUIREMENTS.txt`.
+This will avoid having to install femtocrux's dependencies including torch.

 ## Usage: